 community when a referral for evaluation or ongoing services is

 warranted.
 At each level, the program includes educational programs for

 |Lower School Guidance|

 The Lower School has a developmental guidance program for grades PreK-5.
 The counselor works with each student in the lower school in whole group settings with their class on a regular schedule.
 The whole group sessions include topics as:learning about yourself, getting along with others, making decisions, and communicating.

-In addition, the counselor works with small groups of students who share concerns about: making friends, getting along with others, study habits, home situations, sharing feelings, managing time, and controlling anger.
+The counselor works with small groups of students who share concerns about: making friends, getting along with others, study habits, home situations, sharing feelings, managing time, and controlling anger.

 Individual children and parents are welcome to talk to the counselor individually when a special concern or need arises.
 The lower school counselor is also a liason between parents, teachers, and students to ensure their continued progress both academically and socially.
 The lower school testing program is coordinated by the counselor.
 Test results and their implications are interpreted for both teachers, parents and sometimes students.

 The Lower School counselor is a non authoritarian adult in each child's life, a human relations specialist, competent with both children and adults, possesses qualities of warmth, concern and a capacity for trust as well as having an educational background in guidance, counseling, psychology, sociology and educational philosophy.